 9. Did the Choir sing the University of Utah fight song on ESPN’s College GameDay?

-Yes, they did, and here is a behind the scenes video.
+Yes, they did.
 To be fair, three weeks earlier, the Choir appeared on GameDay singing “Hallelujah” from Handel’s Messiah as part of a story on BYU’s quarterback Tanner Mangum.

 10. Can I search and download past general conference hymns?

 If you are looking for a specific song from general conference, you are in luck.
-Check out our Sacred Music Library on the Watch and Listen section of our website.
+Check out our playlists on YouTube.

 11. Is Alex Boyé still a member of the Choir?